Submit Article

 • Court: High Court of the Republic of Singapore

-• Legal Area: Criminal Law — Offences, Criminal Procedure and Sentencing — Appeal
+• Legal Area(s): Criminal Law; Criminal Procedure and Sentencing

-• Trial Court Decision: Reported as Public Prosecutor v Jeganathan Ramasamy [2016] SGDC 40
+• Reported Trial Decision: Public Prosecutor v Jeganathan Ramasamy [2016] SGDC 40

 Summary

-In Jeganathan Ramasamy v Public Prosecutor [2016] SGHC 236, the High Court (See Kee Oon JC) dealt with an appeal against conviction for two counts of criminal breach of trust (“CBT”) by a public servant under s 409 of the Penal Code.
-The appellant, who was the director of the Technology Department of the Singapore Civil Defence Force (“SCDF”), had received two Apple iPad 2 devices from NCS.
-The prosecution alleged that the devices were entrusted to him for a specific purpose—namely, a trial relating to SCDF’s operational and administrative use of iPads—and that he dishonestly misappropriated them by giving one to his daughter for personal use and selling the other to a colleague for $200.
+In Jeganathan Ramasamy v Public Prosecutor ([2016] SGHC 236), the High Court dealt with a magistrate’s conviction of the appellant, Jeganathan Ramasamy, for two charges of criminal breach of trust (“CBT”) by a public servant under s 409 of the Penal Code.
+The charges concerned two Apple iPad 2 devices (“the Two iPad 2s”) that the appellant received in September 2011 in his capacity as director of the Technology Department of the Singapore Civil Defence Force (“SCDF”).
+It was undisputed that he later gave one iPad to his daughter for personal use and sold the other to a colleague for $200.

 What Were the Facts of This Case?

-To support the trial, SCDF issued an invitation to quote (“ITQ”) in July 2011 for equipment including Apple iPad 2s.
-Two vendors—Genesis IT Services and New Vision Electronics—were successful and were to supply two iPad 2s each to SCDF.
-Delivery took some time.
-On 22 September 2011, the appellant received an iPad 2 installed with relevant software for the IDA trial.
-That iPad was not directly the subject of the charges, but the background illustrates that iPads were being procured for legitimate trial purposes around the same period.
+On the appellant’s directions, the SCDF registered for the IDA trial.
+Subsequently, in July 2011, the SCDF issued an invitation to quote (“ITQ”) to vendors for the supply of various equipment, including Apple iPad 2s, needed for the IDA trial.
+Two vendors—Genesis IT Services and New Vision Electronics—were successful and were to supply two iPad 2s each to the SCDF.
+Delivery was delayed, and the appellant received an iPad 2 installed with relevant software for the IDA trial.
+That iPad was not directly the subject of the charges, but it formed part of the background narrative because the trial and appeal touched on the broader iPad procurement context.

-After receiving the iPad 2s, the appellant gave one to his daughter for personal use and sold the other to Mr Yap for $200.
-The CPIB began investigations in January 2012.
-On 6 March 2012, NCS sent a letter to SCDF referencing the purported “loan” of the iPad 2s to SCDF since 15 September 2011 and stating that the purported trial had concluded.
-It was undisputed that this was the first official correspondence from NCS to SCDF regarding the iPad 2s.
+After receiving the Two iPad 2s, the appellant gave one to his daughter for her personal use and sold the other to Mr Yap, a colleague, for $200.
+Investigations began in January 2012 by the Corrupt Practices Investigation Bureau (“CPIB”).
+On 6 March 2012, NCS sent a letter to SCDF referencing the purported loan of the Two iPad 2s to SCDF since 15 September 2011 and indicating that the purported trial had concluded.
+It was undisputed that this was the first official correspondence from NCS to SCDF regarding the Two iPad 2s.

 How Did the Court Analyse the Issues?